top of page

 Dr. Mohita Shrivastava is an award-winning internationally trained neuroscientist and neuropsychologist, she is the founder of the Cognitome Program.
 Dr. Shrivastava holds a Ph.D. in Neuroscience from AIIMS, New Delhi, India & completed her collaborative Ph.D. research training from Kansas University Medical Centre, Kansas, USA.
 She holds two master’s degrees, one in Biomedical Sciences from University of Delhi and other in Applied Clinical Psychology from Annamalai University.
 She also holds an Advanced PG Diploma in Applied Neuropsychology from University of Bristol, United Kingdom.
 She has also completed a refresher skill enhancement training on "fMRI in Neuroscience Research'' organised by MGH Athinuola Martino's Centre for Brain Imaging in collaboration with Harvard University, MIT, Massachusetts, Boston, USA in 2021.

-She has been involved in neuroscience and neuropsychology teaching, research, projects & outreach, cognitive skills restructuring/training and brain, mind & behaviour, guidance, counselling for more than 12 years.
-She has also published various research & review articles in international peer reviewed journals.
+She has been involved in neuroscience and neuropsychology teaching, research, projects and regularly publishes various research & review articles in international peer reviewed journals.

 For more information visit: https://cognitomeprogram.me/